Picross DS: Game modes

 Minigames can be played multiple times to improve score, but do not have any bearing on unlocking new levels.
 They become more difficult in higher levels.

 The three types of music available in Normal mode are jazz, reggae and bossa nova.

 In Free mode, the player is not informed of mistakes, and the puzzles are generally more difficult to complete.
 To offset this, a Try it Out mode is available in which an overlay can be constructed to test various solutions.
 When finished with this mode, the player can delete it or apply the overlay.

 The Free mode minigames are the same as in Normal Mode but are generally more difficult.

 The three types of music available in Free Mode are rock, house and ambient.

 My Picross contains Original and Classic puzzles.
 Original puzzles are those that are created by the player or downloaded from friends in local or online wireless modes.
 Original puzzles can be classified as Normal or Free mode, and are given an automatically generated one to four star rating based on the puzzle's difficulty as assessed by the game.
 When these puzzles are played, the music selections are the same as in the regular Normal and Free modes depending on how the Original puzzle is classified.

 Classic puzzles are downloaded from the Nintendo Wi-Fi Connection.
-Downloadable puzzle packs will contain a variety of puzzles from classic Nintendo Picross titles; currently, puzzle packs from Mario's Picross, and Nintendo Power, are available in Europe and North America.
+Downloadable puzzle packs will contain a variety of puzzles from classic Nintendo Picross titles; currently, puzzle packs from Mario's Picross, and the Picross NP series, are available in Europe and North America.
 As of November 21, 2007, twelve puzzle packs are currently available in North America, with two packs having been released biweekly starting on September 3, 2007.
 In Europe, only two packs have been released so far.
 In the classic mode, there is only one choice of music, which is not the same as any of the other modes but is different for Classic Normal mode and a Classic Free mode puzzles.
 The classic mode puzzles can be deleted at any time to make room for additional puzzles (ten packs can be held in memory at a time).

 Daily Picross contains up to five challenges, all on a 7×7 board with Normal mode rules.
 Mistakes in this mode incur a five-second penalty.
 Once a challenge is completed, the game time is recorded, graphed and assigned a letter grade, with A being an average time under 30 seconds.
 When other modes are unlocked, the grades are averaged together to obtain an overall grade, with five A grades resulting in the highest overall grade of S.

 The five challenges available in Daily Picross mode: